MeredithCorpOSS/ape-dev-rt/docs/usage.md

-     disable-traffic            Detach load-balancers from the version scaling-group enable-traffic             Attach load-balancers to the version scaling-group show-traffic               Show which Scaling Groups have Load Balancers attached list-apps                  list-apps is deprecated as it would be ambiguous due to app/deploymentstate relationship list-slots                 List all slots for a given app in a given environment taint-infra-resource       Taint an infrastructure resource
+     disable-traffic            Detach load-balancers from the version scaling-group enable-traffic             Attach load-balancers to the version scaling-group show-traffic               Show which Scaling Groups have Load Balancers attached list-apps                  list all apps for a given environment list-slots                 List all slots for a given app in a given environment list-slot-prefixes         List all slot prefixes for a given app in a given environment cleanup-slots              Cleanup inactive slots for a given app in a given environment add-slot-prefix            Add a new slot prefix for a given app in a given environment delete-slot-prefix         Delete a slot prefix for a given app in a given environment taint-infra-resource       Taint an infrastructure resource
      untaint-infra-resource     Untaint an infrastructure resource
      taint-deployed-resource    Taint a deployed resource
      untaint-deployed-resource  Untaint a deployed resource
      version                    Get version
-     list-deployments           List last deployment of a given app in a given environment help, h                    Shows a list of commands or help for one command
+     output                     List output variables of a given app slot-output                List output variables of a given app and slot-id list-deployments           List last deployment of a given app in a given environment validate-infra             Validates the current working directory for valid Terraform code validate-slots             Validates the slots directories for valid Terraform code help, h                    Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --config							Path to the RT configuration file, defaults to ~/.rt/config [$RT_CONFIG] --profile						Name profile to load from RT configuration, ~/.rt/config [$RT_PROFILE] --verbose, -v					Prints all log messages [$RT_LOG] --enable-file-logging		Sends all log messages to designated location [$RT_ENABLE_FILE_LOGGING] --aws-profile "default"		Specified the AWS Credential Profile used to resolve AWS credentials [$RT_AWS_PROFILE] --help, -h						show help --generate-bash-completion
+   --config value         Path to the RT configuration file, defaults to ~/.rt/config [$RT_CONFIG] --profile value        Name profile to load from RT configuration, ~/.rt/config [$RT_PROFILE] --verbose, -v          Prints all log messages [$RT_LOG] --enable-file-logging  Sends all log messages to designated location [$RT_ENABLE_FILE_LOGGING] --aws-profile value    Specify the AWS Credential Profile used to resolve AWS credentials (default: "default") [$RT_AWS_PROFILE]
+   --module value         Name of the module the resource belongs to --help, -h             show help

 ```